m3y54m/flutter-desktop-app/README.md

 flutter run
 ```

+You can use `flutter devices` command to see the list of available devices.
 If you have multiple devices enabled for your app you can specifically run it for Linux desktop using this command:

 ```console